A Passive Software-Defined Radio-based mmWave Sensing System for Blind Integrated Communication and Sensing: Related Work

-Ozkaptan et al. developed a software defined orthogonal frequency division multiplexing (OFDM) radar for ISAC in the 76-81 GHz spectrum \cite{re16}.
+On the other hand, in mmWave frequency bands, the research on passive ISAC system utilizing existing communication signal is limited.
+Many existing ISAC systems are active type and the OFDM signal is utilized for evaluation.
+Ozkaptan et al. developed a software defined OFDM radar for ISAC in the 76-81 GHz spectrum \cite{re16}.
 It was utilized for the automotive scenario, and the simultaneous video streaming and range-Doppler sensing were demonstrated.
 The same group also proposed a 24 GHz mmWave multiple-input and multiple-output (MIMO) ISAC testbed and the performance in multi-target detection was verified \cite{re17,re11}.
-Khan et al. designed an SDR-based platform for activity recognition by using OFDM signals, which operates in both 900 MHz and 2.45 GHz \cite{re12}.
-Rehman et al. utilized SDR to develop a intelligent real-time multi-person sensing system for respiratory illness detection \cite{re20}.
-The OFDM transceiver was designed and the channel state information (CSI) variations were exploited for sensing with machine learning techniques.
+The OFDM transceiver was designed and the CSI variations were exploited for sensing with machine learning techniques.
 Guan et al. proposed a 3-D imaging system by using the 28-GHz OFDM 5G-like communication signals \cite{re21,re22}.
 The signal processing pipeline was developed by leveraging mathematical similarities between OFDM and frequency modulated continuous wave (FMCW).
-Moro et al. investigated the potential by using ISAC for unmanned aerial vehicle (UAV) synthetic aperture radar (SAR) imaging \cite{re23}.
-The proposal operated in 5.9 GHz.
-The simulation was based on OFDM communication signal and the pulse compression of OFDM signal was carried out.
-SAR imaging was carried out with time domain back projection method.
-In the experimental implementation, the SDR was utilized and chirp signal was transmitted.
-Similarly, Janpangngern et al. proposed a system for UAV detection with SDR by emitting FMCW signal, operating at 2.45 GHz \cite{re24}.
-In order to detect small object, transmission power of 50 dBm was utilized.
+Yang et al. proposed a mmWave ISAC prototype system operating at 28 GHz which can realize multiple functions \cite{re28}.
+The OFDM signal frame is designed in accordance with 5G standards.
 Maletic et al. developed a real-time ISAC system which can support high-data rate \cite{re10, re25}.
 This system operates at 60 GHz and the OFDM signal is utilized.
 Pham et al. presented two mmWave ISAC testbeds at both 26 GHz and 71-76 GHz \cite{re27}.
 The FMCW waveforms (chirps) were utilized in the measurement.
-Yang et al. proposed a mmWave ISAC prototype system operating at 28 GHz which can realize multiple functions \cite{re28}.
-The OFDM signal frame is designed in accordance with 5G standards.
-Xu et al. designed an OFDM-based MIMO ISAC testbed operating at 2.4 GHz by using SDR \cite{re29}.
-The performance of the dual-functional waveform design was validated.
 Cui et al. developed mmRipple towards ISAC, which utilized the mmWave FMCW radar to enable communication function via smartphone vibrations \cite{re30}.

-The above-mentioned works basically need the information of Tx module and synchronization between Tx and Rx is necessary.
-In contrast, the proposed mmWave ISAC system in this work is fully passive, which can realize blind sensing by the proposed differential structure and signal processing scheme.